 Professor of Early Christian and Byzantine Art

 Jennifer Ball’s interests are in textiles and dress, and portrait representations of dress.
 Much of her research also concerns textiles, and other material culture, as it moved around the Mediterranean, in the Byzantine, Islamic and Western medieval worlds.
 She is a frequent lecturer at the Metropolitan Museum of Art and has held fellowships at The Metropolitan Museum of Art and Princeton University’s Program in Hellenic Studies.
 She received the 2016-17 Claire Tow Distinguished Teacher Award at Brooklyn College.
-She has three projects underway taking up Byzantine silk, Byzantine dress, and textiles and lived religion in Northeast Africa.
+Her current projects take up Byzantine silk, Byzantine dress, and textiles and lived religion in Northeast Africa.

 - “Rich Interiors: The Remnant of a Hanging from Late Antique Egypt in the Collection of Dumbarton Oaks” Dumbarton Oaks Papers 73 (2019), 215-251.